yemixnuga/woocommerce-quickteller/README.md

 Licenses:

-This WordPress Woocommerce plugin is comprised of two parts:
+This WordPress Woocommerce plugin comprises of two parts:

 1. The PHP code is licensed under the GPL license as is WordPress itself. http://wordpress.org/about/gpl/